WilliamJohnsonJr/pantry-buddy/README.md

 * Use app-nav-shell as an app shell and place everything inside it.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.
+This project was originally generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.